Dundee and Newtyle Railway: New railways from Newtyle

 The Dundee and Newtyle line connected Dundee with Strathmore, but ended there in a deserted location; it covered the difficult terrain crossing the Sidlaw Hills but failed to reach any settlement.
 Within Strathmore, railway construction would be easy, and in 1835 two small companies were authorised to build outwards from Newtyle.
 The Newtyle and Coupar Angus Railway was authorised on 21 July 1835 and the Newtyle and Glammiss Railway was authorised on 30 July 1835.
 (Glammiss is nowadays spelt Glamis.)

 The railways were to build a line jointly from the Dundee and Newtyle station at Newtyle northwards and then diverge; the Coupar Angus line then ran west-south-west to that town, opening in February 1837.
 The Glammiss line would run east-north-east; it opened for goods traffic in 1837, and for passengers on 4 June 1838.
 The line from Newtyle station to the point of divergence descended at 1 in 100, but it was worked by horse traction, occasionally supplemented by locomotives.
 The two lines had the same gauge as the Dundee line and were worked in effect as branches of it.
 Marshall observes that "Neither line was ... successful in bringing in new business."

 The Dundee Weekly News of 5 November 1898 carried a report from William M'Intosh who stated that from 1837 to about 1841, during windy weather, a tarpaulin was lashed to the end of the passenger carriage, propelling it by wind power at from 10 to 20 mph.

 More financial problems

 In 1841 the Dundee and Newtyle had taken a lease of the Coupar Angus line, but they found that they were quite unable to pay the lease charge.

 Towards the end of 1844 the company was exploring means of leasing the line, but this was unsuccessful too.
 Finally in 1846 the Dundee and Perth Railway agreed to lease the line, probably in order to keep the Scottish Midland Junction Railway out.
-This was authorised by the Dundee and Perth Railway (Amendment) Act of 27 July 1846: the line was leased to the Dundee and Perth for 999 years for £1,400 per annum.
+This was authorised by the Dundee and Perth Railway (Amendment) Act 1846 (9 & 10 Vict. c. ccxxviii) of 27 July 1846: the line was leased to the Dundee and Perth for 999 years for £1,400 per annum.